PR0CK0/StableDiffusionEndToEndGuide/README.md

 I do get a weird error that breaks it with my Pro subscription when I set my runtime -> runetime type notebook settings to Premium GPU class and High-RAM.
 It's because xFormers wasn't built with CUDA support.
 This could be solved by using TPUs instead or disabling xFormers but I don't have the patience for it right now.
 Try the Colab's [issues](https://github.com/TheLastBen/fast-stable-diffusion/issues?q=xFormers+cuda).

 # Midjourney
-You can use it for free in the MJ Discord or pay $8/month for the basic plan, whereafter you can use it in your own private server.
+MJ is really good for artists.
+It is not AT ALL as extensible or powerful as SD in the WebUI, but you can generate some pretty awesome things.
+You can use it for free in the MJ Discord for a few prompts or pay $8/month for the basic plan, whereafter you can use it in your own private server.
 All the Discord commands can be found [here](https://docs.midjourney.com/docs/command-list) and [here](https://docs.midjourney.com/docs/settings-and-presets).
 The prompt structure for MJ is:

 ```/imagine <optional image prompt> <prompt> --parameters```